 Almaya aims to provide members of the Trama Textiles cooperative with access to health & welfare services, professional development and adult & child education, to improve health outcomes and end the cycle of poverty in communities.

-We are excited to launch Almaya, a new sister organisation to Trama Textiles.
-Almaya will focus on supporting access to necessary healthcare and education services for the families of Trama Textiles members.
+Almaya is a sister organisation to Trama Textiles, founded in 2019, that focuses on supporting access to necessary healthcare and education services for the families of Trama Textiles members.

 Trama had a vision to further support its members and families by helping them to access required services, as well as creating opportunities for educational and professional development.

-In order to fully address the needs of its members, Trama Textiles has now established Almaya, a separate ‘sister’ organisation which will focus solely on access to health & welfare services and education opportunities.
+In order to fully address the needs of its members, Trama Textiles has established the Almaya Fund, a separate ‘sister’ organisation which focuses solely on access to health & welfare services and education opportunities.

 - Health Services